dealfonso/simplelottieplayer/README.md

 - Simple Lottie Player demo: [link](https://dealfonso.github.io/simplelottieplayer/)
 - LottieFiles trimmer: [link](https://dealfonso.github.io/simplelottieplayer/lottietrimmer.html)
 - Very Simple Lottie Player demo: [link](https://dealfonso.github.io/simplelottieplayer/verysimplelottieplayer.html)

+This package also includes a class that adjusts any Lottie animation to remove the padding and margins, so that the rendered animation only contains the minimal windows to show the animated objects.

 ## Simple Lottie Player